 - Base salary: The employment agreements state an initial base salary, which is subject to annual adjustments.
-Base salaries for each of are named executive officers for 2022 are as set forth above in the section entitled "Compensation Discussion and Analysis-2022 Executive Compensation of Our Named Executive Officers." - Annual cash incentive opportunity: The employment agreements state an initial annual cash incentive opportunity, expressed as a percentage of the then-current base salary.
-Annual cash incentive opportunities for each of are named executive officers for 2022 are as set forth above in the section entitled "Compensation Discussion and Analysis-2022 Executive Compensation of Our Named Executive Officers." - Other Benefits: Each named executive officer is entitled to participate in all our employee benefit plans, subject to the terms and conditions applicable to such plans. - Restrictive Covenants: Each executive employment agreement contains non-competition, non-solicitation and employee no-hire covenants that apply during employment and the 12-month period thereafter (or the 18-month period thereafter for Mr. Ciaffoni) and a perpetual confidentiality covenant.
+Base salaries for each of are named executive officers for 2023 are as set forth above in the section entitled "Compensation Discussion and Analysis-2023 Executive Compensation of Our Named Executive Officers." - Annual cash incentive opportunity: The employment agreements state an initial annual cash incentive opportunity, expressed as a percentage of the then-current base salary.
+Annual cash incentive opportunities for each of our named executive officers for 2023 are as set forth above in the section entitled "Compensation Discussion and Analysis-2023 Executive Compensation of Our Named Executive Officers." - Other Benefits: Each named executive officer is entitled to participate in all our employee benefit plans, subject to the terms and conditions applicable to such plans. - Restrictive Covenants: Each executive employment agreement contains non-competition, non-solicitation and employee no-hire covenants that apply during employment and the 12-month period thereafter (or the 18-month period thereafter for Mr. Ciaffoni) and a perpetual confidentiality covenant.

-Pursuant to the executive employment agreements, if the employment of an executive is terminated by the Company without Cause or if the executive resigns with Good Reason (as each term is defined in the employment agreements), then Mr. Ciaffoni would be entitled to 18 months of severance benefits and each other executive would be entitled to 12 months of severance benefits.
+Potential Payments upon Termination without Cause or Resignation for Good Reason employment agreements), and such termination does not occur on or within the 12 month period following a change in control, then Mr. Ciaffoni would be entitled to 18 months of severance benefits and each other executive would be entitled to 12 months of severance benefits.
 During his or her applicable severance period, and subject to the Company's receipt of a general release of claims and the terminated executive's continued compliance with their restrictive covenants, the applicable executive would receive the following severance benefits, less applicable tax withholding: